MMZK1526/Haskell-Graphs/README.md

   * **Pre:** The given node is in the graph.

 * `breadthFirstS :: (Graph a, Flaggable l1, Flaggable l2) => Int -> a -> (Int -> State b l1) -> (Int -> State b l2) -> State ((Set Int, Seq Int), b) (Terminate ())`
-  * A `State` that simulates Breadth-First Search.
+  * A `State` that simulates Breadth-First Search;
-  * This function is convoluted and is not necessary unless you need to do custom actions during the Breadth-First Search.
+  * This function is convoluted and is not necessary unless you need to do custom actions during the Breadth-First Search;
   * The polymorphic type `b` represents the information produced by the search, *e.g.* a spanning tree or a list of nodes in some specific order;
-  * The polymorphic type `a` represents the graph.
+  * The polymorphic type `a` represents the graph;
   * The polymorphic types `l1` and `l2` represent instances of `Flaggable`.
   * **Argument 1 `Int`:**
     * The root node for the search.